ijl0322/UITableViewCell-left-swipe-action/README.md

 #### lsPlayerHasUpdated(currentTime: Double, bufferedTime: Double) - ??????

-Called when LSPlayer has updated its state.
+Called when LSPlayer has updated its state.<br>
+currentTime - the current timecode of the video.<br>
+bufferedTime - the number of seconds buffered.
 <br>

 #### lsPlayerHasEnded() - required method